microsoft/sql-data-warehouse-samples/samples/sqlops/MonitoringScripts/README.md

 ## Introduction

-The following scripts are leveraged to create custom monitoring dashboard widgets in SQL Operations Studio (preview) for Azure SQL Data Warehouse.
+The following scripts are leveraged to create custom monitoring dashboard widgets in Azure Data Studio for Azure SQL Data Warehouse.

 ## Current Widgets